bubbosvilup/bubbosvilup/README.md

 ### ⚙️ Projects I'm Cooking

-- 🛰️ [SIGNALFORGE](https://github.com/bubbosvilup/project-SIGNALFORGE) – Empty commits, full intent
+- 🛰️ [SIGNALFORGE] – can't talk about it, illusion of movement.
 - 🧾 RegexForger (WIP) – Visual regex builder with dynamic feedback

 ---